theme-next/hexo-theme-next/.github/CONTRIBUTING.md

 * Provide specific examples to demonstrate the steps.
 Include links to files (screenshots or GIFs) or live demo.
 * Describe the behavior you observed after following the steps and point out what exactly is the problem with that behavior.
 * Explain which behavior you expected to see instead and why.

+#### Reporting Security Bugs

+If you find a security issue, please act responsibly and report it not in the public issue tracker, but directly to us, so we can fix it before it can be exploited.
+Please send the related information to security@theme-next.com (desirable with using PGP for e-mail encryption).

+We will gladly give credit to anyone who reports a vulnerability so that we can fix it.
+If you want to remain anonymous or pseudonymous instead, please let us know that; we will gladly respect your wishes.

 ### Suggesting Enhancements